SomeONEStudio/.github/profile/README.md

-# We are SomeONE Studio,a Game&Software Company.
+We are SomeONE Studio,a game development team.